Sn00pyW00dst0ck/EventManager/README.md

 }
 ```

+## EventManager Class

+When creating an EventManager class you specify the maximum number of events the manager will ever have.
+Space for those events is dynamically allocated and cleaned up when the EventManager is destroyed.

-## EventManager Class Public Methods Documentation
+## EventManager Class Public Methods

 `executeEvery` creates a new event which will execute a given void function every X millis.
+You can specify the max number of times for the event to execute or omit the final parameter to have infinite repeats.

 `executeAfter` creates a new event which will execute a given void function one time after X millis have passed.

 `oscillateEvery` creates a new event which will swap the state of a pin from HIGH to LOW or vice versa every X millis.
+You can specify the max number of times for the event to execute or omit the final parameter to have infinite repeats.

 `digitalReadEvery` creates a new event which will digital read a given pin every X millis and store the result in a provided variable.
+You can specify the max number of times for the event to execute or omit the final parameter to have infinite repeats.

 `digitalReadAfter` creates a new event which will digital read a given pin after X millis and store the result in a provided variable.

 `analogReadEvery` creates a new event which will analog read a given pin every X millis and store the result in a provided variable.
+You can specify the max number of times for the event to execute or omit the final parameter to have infinite repeats.

 `analogReadAfter` creates a new event which will analog read a given pin after X millis and store the result in a provided variable.